 Creating Frame Shaped LED Layout

 Click on “Project Config” in the top menu bar and select “Start Manual Layout“.
 This will bring up the manual layout design window.

-Click on “File” and select “New“.
-Type the size of the worksheet you want ( Width and Height of the work space).
-This doesn’t mean the number of LEDs you are about to use.
-This simply means the size of the work space. you can choose any size but it shouldn’t be less than the number of LEDs you are about to use.use work space between 3x to 6x times larger than the number of LEDs you are about to use.
-First of all, create a layout plan on paper or in MS paint.
+Click on “File” and select “New.”
+Type the size of the worksheet you want (the width and height of the work space).
+This does not refer to the number of LEDs you intend to use.
+This simply refers to the size of the work area.
+You can choose any size, but it shouldn’t be less than the number of LEDs you are about to use.
+Use a workspace that is 3–6 times larger than the number of LEDs you are about to use.
+First of all, create a layout plan on paper or in MS Paint.
 Here is my plan.

 Auto LX Tool on LED Edit

 Use the “Auto LX” tool separately on each section.
 Click on the “Auto LX” tool and choose the way you want to wire and select each section separately, one by one, like this.

 If you want to delete a connection, click on the “Quick remove connection” tool, then select the section you want to delete by clicking and holding while dragging the mouse pointer over the area that contains the connections you want to delete.

 Note that I had selected different wiring patterns for each section and laid the wires in such a way that each section’s wire end would be next to the other section’s wire. making it easy to wire and saving a lot of wires.